+Core area: The portion of each Intact Forest Landscape* designated to contain the most important cultural and ecological values.
+Core areas* are managed to exclude industrial activity*.
+Core Areas* meet or exceed the definition of Intact Forest Landscape*.

 Critical: The concept of criticality or fundamentality in Principal 9 and HCVs relates to irreplaceability and to cases where loss or major damage to this HCV would cause serious prejudice or suffering to affected stakeholders.
 An ecosystem service* is considered to be critical (HCV 4) where a disruption of that service is likely to cause, or poses a threat* of, severe negative impacts on the welfare, health or survival of local communities*, on the environment, on HCVs, or on the functioning of significant* infrastructure* (roads, dams, buildings etc.).
 The notion of criticality here refers to the importance and risk* for natural resources and environmental and socio-economic values (Source: FSC-STD-01-001 V5-0).